nicoespeon/nicoespeon.github.io/en/_posts/2014-12-07-private-methods-backbonejs.md

 ## Private methods… for what?

 That's a legitimate question.
-I personnally found 2 advantages of a private method:
+I personally found 2 advantages of a private method:

 - it **simplifies the public interface** hiding technical details of the implementation
 - it **doesn't have to be unit tested**